 The Xerox VersaLink C500 is okay for families, but it isn't designed for home use.
 It's a large unit designed for offices, so it has lots of extra features (like an embedded web server for admins) that aren't necessary for family use.
 It prints lots of pages before its toner runs out, so you don't have to buy new cartridges often; however, the cartridge prices are pretty expensive.
 It prints fairly nice photos for a laser printer, though it isn't as nice as most inkjet printers, and its color accuracy is bad.
 Also, it can't print wirelessly unless you buy a separate adapter.

-The Xerox VersaLink C500 is good for small or home offices.
-Its cartridges are a bit expensive, but the overall cost-per-print remains excellent since it yields thousands of pages before the toner runs out.
-It prints both black and color documents exceptionally fast at 45 PPM, but it takes a bit longer to wake up and print out a single page after being inactive for an hour.
+The Xerox VersaLink C500 is great for small or home offices.
+Its cartridges are expensive, but the overall cost-per-print remains excellent since it yields thousands of pages before the toner runs out.
+It warmsup quickly and prints both black and color documents exceptionally fast at 45 PPM.
 Unfortunately, this model doesn't have a scanner, and there are also no wireless printing options unless you buy a separate adapter.

-The Xerox VersaLink C500 is excellent for black and white printing.
+The Xerox VersaLink C500 is excellent for black-and-white printing.
 You can print thousands of pages before the black toner runs out, meaning you don't need to replace the cartridge often.
 It has an excellent cost-per-print, though the cartridge is a bit on the expensive side.
-It prints incredibly quickly and is one of the fastest printers we've tested, though it takes much longer time to print single pages once the printer has been idle for an hour.
+It doesn't take long to warm up and prints incredibly quickly.
 Unfortunately, you can't print to it wirelessly unless you buy and install a wireless network adapter.

 The Xerox VersaLink C500 is surprisingly okay at printing photos, considering it's a laser printer, but it isn't designed for this.
 Photos look grainy, and some colors are a bit oversaturated.
 Also, the color accuracy is bad, with most colors looking off from their originals.
 However, this is expected of a laser printer.